ke0ff/ICOM_UX_COVER/README.md

 "uxcover.stl" is a "standard" replacement cover which attempts to reproduce the original ICOM UX cover.

-"uxcover_tall" is 6mm deeper than the original cover and supports the UXFFront Unit modification.
+"uxcover_tall.stl" is 6mm deeper than the original cover and supports the UXFFront Unit modification.
     It provides more space for the DB-9 connector used by the mod.

 There are now several user definable parameters in the "uxcover.scad" source to allow for easy